andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 ### Error Http Filter

-Same as response decorator, we just need to pass the path of language.
+We only need to pass the path of language, just like the response decorator.

 ```typescript
 import { InternalServerErrorException } from '@nestjs/common';